micelshima/PKInotify/README.md

     CA names an servernames
     path of the CLR distribution
     certificate templates to check
-    smtp settings and warning threshold for sending the emails
+    SMTP settings and warning threshold for sending the emails

 pkinotifyCLI will connect to the CDP and CAs given in the form and fill a SQLite database with the CRL's and certificates info.